amateescu/search_api_solr/README.txt

 5. Extract apachesolr_multilingual_config.zip to your solr
    conf directory and restart solr

-6. "Re-index all content" at settings/apachesolr/index.
+6. "Queue content for reindexing" at admin/config/search/apachesolr/index.
    It's important that you already have content in every langauge at this point.
 Otherwise the checkboxes in the next step won't exist until you indexed some content in a specific language